IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 :Authority
 ++++++++++

-Use the DOI authority assigned to you by your DoiProvider or HandleProvider, note to provide the handle authority without its "20." prefix.
+Use the DOI authority assigned to you by your DoiProvider or HandleProvider.

 ``curl -X PUT -d 10.xxxx http://localhost:8080/api/admin/settings/:Authority``